The Civilian Labor Force, Unemployment Claims and the Business Cycle

 What about Continued Claims?
 Here is the ratio to the Civilian Labor Force.

-With this indicator, we're now at a historic high with a reading of 12.7% (12.704% to three decimal points).
-Approximately 1,270 persons per 10,000 are receiving continuing unemployment insurance benefits.
+With this indicator, we're at 1.73%.
+Approximately 173 persons per 10,000 are receiving continuing unemployment insurance benefits.

 Unemployment Claims as a Recession Indicator